 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Chelated minerals are usually associated with higher quality dog foods.

-Judging by its ingredients alone, Sportmix Dog Food appears to be a below-average kibble.
+Judging by its ingredients alone, SportMix looks like a below-average dry dog food.

 As a group, the brand features an average protein content of 27% and a mean fat level of 11%.
 Together, these figures suggest a carbohydrate content of 54% for the overall product line.